Labor & Industry Lawyers – Seattle, Washington

 - The injured employee has the intent to return to work.

-- Temporary disability benefits compensate for time off of work so that the employee can feed their family while they rest and heal.
+- Temporary disability benefits compensate for time off of work so that the employee can cover expenses while they rest and heal.

 Partial Return to Work